lifebit-ai/cloudos-cli/README.md

                               Only required for WDL jobs.
   --repository-platform TEXT  Name of the repository platform of the workflow.
                               Default=github.
   --cost-limit FLOAT          Add a cost limit to your job.
-Default=30.0 ( -1 for no
+Default=30.0 (For
-                              cost limit).
+                              no cost limit please use -1).
   --verbose                   Whether to print information messages or not.
   --request-interval INTEGER  Time interval to request (in seconds) the job
                               status.
 For large jobs is important to use a